 Program requirements include a course in ethics and policy in scientific research.
 The department holds a monthly research conference, at which all trainees present their research progress and results.
 Additional educational programs include extensive course work is available through the Graduate School of Arts and Sciences, The Mailman School of Public Health and the NIH Clinical and Translational Science Award (CTSA) to the Irving Institute for Clinical and Translational Research.

 The track records of our past fellows have been spectacular in terms of continued extramural funding, and careers in academic anesthesiology.
-Fellows who have completed their T32 training have received FAER Starter Grants, FAER Young Investigator Awards, NIH K08 (Mentored Physician Scientist Awards) and NIH RO1 awards.
-All fellows who have completed their training have become faculty of the department.
+Fellows who have completed their T32 training have received FAER Mentored Research Training Grants, IARS Mentored Research Awards, NIH K08 (Mentored Physician Scientist Awards) and NIH RO1 awards.

-In 2008, George Gallos, at the time a fellow in the Department of Anesthesiology at Columbia University, working in the laboratory of Charles Emala, won first place in the Resident’s Research Contest at the American Society of Anesthesiologists Annual Meeting for a manuscript entitled “A Novel Pharmacologic Strategy to Potentiate Relaxation of Human Airway Smooth Muscle”.
+George Gallos, an inaugural member of the Virginia Apgar Society and currently Assistant Professor of Anesthesiology received many research awards during his residency and fellowship.
+In 2008 he won first place in the Resident’s Research Contest at the American Society of Anesthesiologists Annual Meeting for a manuscript entitled “A Novel Pharmacologic Strategy to Potentiate Relaxation of Human Airway Smooth Muscle”.
 This manuscript was also cited as one of the “top ten abstracts” at the 2008 annual meeting and was a featured manuscript in the April 2009 edition of the journal Anesthesiology.
 Dr. Gallos has subsequently received funding from the Foundation for Anesthesia Education and Research and a KO8 award from the National Institute of Health.
 In 2013 Dr. Gallos received the junior faculty award from the Association of University Anesthesiologists.
+In 2014 Dr. Gallos received a highly competitive Louis V. Gerstner, Jr. research award, a 3 year award recognizing the most promising physician-scientists at Columbia University.

 In 2009, Laurence Ring, a fellow in the Department of Anesthesiology at Columbia University, working in the laboratory of Lori Zeltser in the division of molecular genetics within the Department of Pediatrics at the Naomi Berrie Diabetes Center, won first place in the Resident’s Research Contest at the American Society of Anesthesiologists Annual Meeting for a manuscript entitled “Selective Hypothalamic Leptin Receptor Knockout in a Murine Model Leads to Severe Obesity and Early Diabetes”.
 Dr. Ring also received the resident travel award at the 2008 meeting of the Association of University Anesthesiologists.